 - Iron deficiency is relatively common in the elderly population.

-- Iron deficiency may be an under-recognised cause of fatigue in women of childbearing age.
+- Women of childbearing age are most at risk of iron deficiency due to losses in menstruation and pregnancy.
+Iron deficiency may be an under-recognised cause of fatigue in women of childbearing age.

 - Iron balance is regulated by absorption of iron rather than by excretion, because humans cannot actively excrete iron.
 Iron is absorbed from the small intestine.